minprog/app-studio/info/10 Syllabus.md

 You are expected to complete the provided exercises, attend most office hours, submit five fully working practice apps, as well as a final project.

-- Check if your [personal timetable](https://datanose.nl/) shows App Studio
+- Check if your [personal timetable](https://datanose.nl/) shows App Studio.
-- Read the remainder of this syllabus
+- Come to the first session to get acquainted to the staff.
-- Practice object-oriented concepts in Java or Swift
+- Read the remainder of this syllabus.
-- Create your first app!
+- Practice object-oriented concepts in Java or Swift, and create your first app!
-- If in doubt, contact the course's heads at <help@mprog.nl> or speak to an assistant
+- When in doubt, contact the course's heads at <help@mprog.nl> or speak to an assistant.

 <a name="prerequisites"></a>